AJKDBlog is excited to bring you the 8th edition of NephMadness!

 - Top Medical Student, Top Resident, Top Fellow, and Top Attending score: NKF Primer on Kidney Diseases: Expert Consult

-- Best Tweeter, Best Blogger, and Group* Prizes: NephMadness rally towel
+- Best Tweeter, Best Blogger, and Group Prizes (see below): NephMadness lunch bags

-Highest Score and Most Entries.
-When you submit your bracket, there is a question asking whether you are part of a group or whether you are submitting an official entry on behalf of a group.
+- Highest Score and Most Entries.
+Complete the question on the bracket submission site on whether you are part of a group and/or whether you are submitting an official entry on behalf of a group.

-Stay tuned as we update this blog post with all the materials you’ll need for a successful NephMadness season.
-Make sure to follow these organizers and be engaged throughout #NephMadness 2019!
+We will update this blog post on Friday, March 13, with all the materials you’ll need for a successful NephMadness season.
+Until then, join the conversation on Twitter: #NephMadness

 - AJKD @AJKDonline

 - NephMadness @NephMadness

 - Matt Sparks @Nephro_Sparks